What We Believe

-Reaching & Teaching is confessionally credo-baptist, complementarian, and affirms the Nashville Statement.
+Reaching & Teaching is confessionally credo-baptist, and complementarian.

 We believe the marks of a healthy church are expositional preaching, sound doctrine, biblical understanding of the gospel, biblical understanding of conversion, faithful evangelism, meaningful membership, church discipline, biblical discipleship, and leadership.
 We believe that these marks are biblical and therefore transcend geography, culture, and history. -Pulled from 9Marks of a Healthy Church, by Mark Dever